 Building community resilience – the ability of whole communities to thrive in place over time with dignity, justice, and ecological sanity – is OAEC’s ultimate goal.

-Resilient Community Design is a facilitated design process formatted into an accessible curriculum used by people from diverse cultures and locations.
+Resilient Community Design is a facilitated design process formatted into an accessible curriculum that can be used by groups of people in diverse cultures and locations.
 The curriculum follows a predictable pathway but is flexible in duration of process, frequency of engagements, techniques, languages, literacy, numeracy, numbers of participants and more.
 Each engagement is tailored to the community to fit their particular needs, desires, issues, and opportunities.

-The explicit goal of a design process is for a community to create an ecologically and culturally regenerative site design map that can be implemented overtime.
+The explicit goal of a design process is for a land-based community to create an ecologically and culturally regenerative design map for their site that can be implemented overtime.